deepwavedigital/airstack-examples/python/inference/README.md

 ## Summary
-This toolobox should serve as an example for performing neural network inference on the AIR-T using PyTorch and TensorFlow.
+This toolbox should serve as an example for performing neural network inference on the AIR-T using PyTorch and TensorFlow.
 We have broken down the process into three simple steps.
 Users are encouraged to modify the neural networks to their specific application.